s1monfarrow/mostlymonkey/microservices.md

 Engineering is about trade offs otherwise its just a [golden hammer](https://en.wikipedia.org/wiki/Law_of_the_instrument)

 * Why are you using them?
-* What are the benefits for your specific problem
+* What are the benefits for your specific problem?
-* What are the costs/risks, there will be some
+* What are the costs/risks, there will be some?

 ## Risks and Costs
 In any given project the advantages of a technology should be clear otherwise why the hell are you using it again?
 It’s worth enumerating a list of the risks and costs though as they can easily get missed until its too late.